This sweet potato breakfast bowl is an easy, make-ahead healthy breakfast that reminds me of sweet potato casserole!

 Trader Joe’s creamy raw almond butter is my all-time favorite.
 Trader Joe’s is also my go-to place for organic raisins and nuts since its prices are super reasonable.
 And I always buy this big bag of organic cinnamon on Amazon for a great deal (and use it refill my smaller cinnamon shaker jar)!I enjoy this sweet potato breakfast bowl once or twice a week for breakfast but probably more often, I eat it for an easy dinner (along with a smoothie or some other type of protein) on days I get back to my dorm room late after a full day of classes and meetings and study sessions.

 My breakfasts and dinners have become kind of interchangeable lately, anyway.
 Peanut butter oatmeal for dinner?
 Leftover roasted veggies & chicken sausage for breakfast?
 This sweet potato breakfast bowl for breakfast AND dinner AND snacks?
 Yes, please.

 If you try out the recipe, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!

-- Honey, to taste, OR half of a slightly ripe mashed banana for sweetness
+- Optional: honey to taste* OR half of a small, slightly ripe mashed banana for sweetness

 - Cinnamon, to taste